Gold mining in Chile: Modern times (1974–present)

 In the 1970s geologist from ENAMI investigated the deposits of El Indio leading to breakthrough discovery of an extensive gold deposit associated to Cenozoic volcanism that was unheard of in Chile at the time.
-This discovery led to the establishment of Chile's first large mine where gold was the main mineral and it also ushered a wave of mineral exploration in the Chilean high Andes led by Canandian mining companies.
+This discovery led to the establishment of Chile's first large mine where gold was the main mineral and it also ushered a wave of mineral exploration in the Chilean high Andes led by Canadian mining companies.
 In the 1980s gold mining surged in Chile with the opening of the mines of El Indio and Guanaco.
 A government initiative to stimulate gold mining known as Plan Aurífero Nacional was in place from 1983 to 1986.

 Gold production in Chile peaked in 2000.
 The closure of El Indio mine in 2002 was for long considered the last major mine closure in Chile until copper mine Cerro Colorado was put on hold in 2023.